enavis/mle-training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

-## To excute the script
+## To execute the script
+Use the terminal or an Anaconda Prompt for the following steps:

+1.Create the environment from the env.yml file:
+   - conda env create -f env.yml
+2.Activate the new environment
+3.Verify that the new environment was installed correctly:
+   - conda env list
+4. Run the following command:
-python nonstandard.py
+   - python nonstandard.py